holdensmagicalunicorn/homebrew/README.md

 Why are you doin this?
 =====================

 Because I install a lot from source straight from github in Ubuntu.
-Obviously Erlang is one of those and is thus the first formula I got working.
+Erlang is one of those and is thus the first formula I got working.

 Also, to see if the idea of mixing a source based package manager along side apt doesn't screw everything up.